Qovery/documentation/website/guides/tutorial/getting-started-with-preview-environments-on-aws-for-beginners.md

 <Alert type="info">

 We recommend using a different cluster than your production for your Preview Environments.
-We will see this in the [(Advanced) Getting Started with Preview Environments on AWS][guides.tutorial.getting-started-with-preview-environments-on-aws-for-advanced-users].

 </Alert>